globocom/swift-metadata-enqueue/README.md

     queue_vhost
     queue_name

-To enable the metadata indexing on an account level:
+To enable the metadata enqueue on an account level:

     swift post -m enqueue:True

-To enable the metadata indexing on an container level:
+To enable the metadata enqueue on an container level:

     swift post container -m enqueue:True

-Remove the metadata indexing:
+Remove the metadata enqueue:

     swift post -m enqueue:

-To create an object with indexable metadata:
+To create an object with metadata suitable for post-processing:
     swift upload <container> <file> -H "x-object-meta-example:content"

 # Testing

     pip install -r requirements_test.txt
     make tests

+# Usage case: indexing objects on Elastic Search

+One usage case for ``metadata_enqueue`` is enqueue metada in order to be indexed in a Elastic Search cluster, providing a "Search" feature for Openstack Swift.

+Take a look at [swift-metadata-indexer](https://github.com/globocom/swift-metadata-indexer). :)

 # Team